Benchmarking weak randomness in Quantum and Natural Sources: Introduction

-The creation of random bits is ubiquitous across Internet applications and extends its importance to realms such as online banking, where confidentiality against potential adversaries becomes paramount \cite{Bera2017}.
-However, achieving privacy in these bits poses an elusive challenge.
-Proving the privacy of a sequence against adversaries without additional assumptions about the source generating the sequence remains an insurmountable task.
-An area of considerable interest lies within the domain of pseudorandom deterministically generated sequences, extensively investigated in \cite{Viega2003} and references therein.
-Despite their popularity, these sequences reveal vulnerability upon partial disclosure of their initial conditions, resulting in predictability and compromising their security.
+partial disclosure of their initial conditions, resulting in predictability and compromising their security.
 This susceptibility to attacks challenges their seamless integration, underscoring the intricate equilibrium required between security and operational efficiency to pursue robust random bit generation.
-One approach to address this challenge involves leveraging physical phenomena as foundational sources, harnessing properties of these natural processes to generate a stream of inherently weakly random bits.
+One approach to address this challenge involves leveraging physical phenomena as foundational sources, harnessing properties of these natural processes to generate a stream of inherently weak random bits.
 However, this raw randomness requires further refinement through post-processing techniques aimed at distilling private, secure randomness---a process thoroughly examined in \cite{Bera2017, BertaFawziScholz} and references therein.
 Some of the above physically certified randomnesses include radioactive decay, specific astronomical data selections, or even fluctuations captured by the camera on a mobile device \cite{Bouda2009}.
 Nevertheless, for this methodology to prove effective, it necessitates at least two statistically independent sources against classical adversaries with access to specific knowledge about the source.
 Indeed, M.\ Santha and U.\ Vazirani proved a no-go statement for classical post-processing methods \cite{SV}.
 They considered a family of sources---now called the Santha-Vazirani source---parameterized by $\epsilon>0$, expressing its divergence from the ideal source of uniform bits.
 They showed that extracting a more random sequence---that is, decreasing the value of $\epsilon$---is unattainable by classical methods.
 Here, the following condition constrains $n$ bits of the SV source: